Eliyahu Eliezer Dessler: Michtav me-Eliyahu

 Perhaps one of his most influential ideas, discussed throughout his works but especially in an essay in the first volume of Michtav me-Eliyahu entitled Kuntres ha-Chesed (Heb. קונטרס החסד "Pamphlet [on the topic] of Lovingkindness), is the "Jewish philosophy of love."
 He observes that the perfect love from the point of view of Jewish philosophy is not "give and take" but focuses exclusively on giving.

 Dessler also believed that the acquisition of secular knowledge came at the expense of Torah knowledge.
 He warned against studying foreign or secular ideas.

 He also warned against preoccupation with materialism and technology, which, in his view, distance mankind from spirituality and detracted from believing in Divine providence in Judaism § Haredi Judaism.
 He writes that a civilization which is preoccupied with developing the external and the material, and neglects the inner moral content will eventually degenerate to its lowest possible depths.

 One idea of his, expounded on in Michtav me-Eliyahu, is the Nekudas Habechira (point of free will).

-He states that a man has one point in his service to G-d where he has to fight his evil inclination, while at other points there will be no struggle, for the levels below this have already been conquered, and he will easily win those battles of will; whereas levels higher are not yet within his grasp.
+He states that a man has one point in his service to God where he has to fight his evil inclination, while at other points there will be no struggle, for the levels below this have already been conquered, and he will easily win those battles of will; whereas levels higher are not yet within his grasp.

 (For example, someone who adheres to Orthodox Judaism will have no problem keeping kosher, but may sometimes be tempted to rely on unreliable kosher supervision, while somebody farther away from religious practice will have to struggle with whether to eat a ham sandwich (which is non-kosher regardless of supervision).)

 Each time one defeats the evil inclination by choosing to do good over evil, his Nekudas Habechira is raised a bit higher, and that choice will be easier for him to make in the future.
 Consequently, Man's task in life is to consistently raise his Nekudas Habechira, thus growing ever greater in his service of God.